keep this website free for you. TaxTips.ca does

 not research or endorse any product or service appearing in

 Amount x Tax Rate)

 The tax credits in this table are the amounts to be deducted from the tax

 payable.
 Some of the tax credits are reduced when

 income exceeds a certain level.
 All tax amounts are rounded to the

-equivalent to spouse amount is not the same as the spouse amount.
-It is
+equivalent to spouse amount is now same as the spousal amount, as announced in

-eliminated when dependant income exceeds $6,923.
+dependant amount, as indicated above.
 (2) n/a means there is no cap on the maximum medical expenses for

 other eligible dependents.
 (3) The Family